 Risk is as real as real gets

-What causes many to fail to recognize insurance as a sale is that the insurance company’s promise to pay is not a tangible thing.
-This causes some commentators to only be able to recognize the money flow.
+What causes many to fail to recognise insurance as a sale is that the insurance company’s promise to pay is not a tangible thing.
+This causes some commentators to only be able to recognise the money flow.
 That is, they can only see one side receiving money, the insurance company, and the other side, the insured, sometimes receiving money in return but usually receiving nothing at all.

 This couldn’t be further from the truth as is evidenced by the fact that when one compares the financial security of the beneficiaries of the insured with the uninsured one clearly prefers the security of the insured.

 This is because the risk of unexpected death, although not tangible, is very real.

 The translation of what Allah SWT says in Surat Luqman, verse 34 is:

 Indeed, Allah [alone] has knowledge of the Hour [judgement day], sends down the rain and knows what is in the wombs.
 And no soul knows what it will earn tomorrow, and no soul knows in what land it will die.
 Indeed, Allah is All Knowing, Expert.Quran, Surat Luqman, verse 34